LlewBach/cydymiaith/README.md

 ##### Posts

-This model contains the following data: username, category, group_id, title, description, answer_count
+This model contains the following data: username, category, group_id, title, description, comment_count

 Users set the title, description, category and group_id.
-The username and answer_count are automatically collected.
-The group_id allows filtering by group and answer count allows the number of comments to be displayed.
+The username and comment_count are automatically collected.
+The group_id allows filtering by group and comment count allows the number of comments to be displayed.

 ##### Comments

-This model contains the following data: username, question_id, text.
+This model contains the following data: username, post_id, text.

 The user writes the text.